Arriving in New Zealand

 Government officials will meet you, explain what will be happening and answer any questions.

-If you have symptoms of COVID-19 or you are waiting for the results of a COVID-19 test, you will go to a quarantine facility.
-Otherwise, you will go to a managed isolation facility.
+If you have symptoms of COVID-19 or you're waiting for the results of a COVID-19 test, you'll go to a quarantine facility.
+Otherwise, you'll go to a managed isolation facility.

 Managed isolation is for people who are well but have a risk of having COVID-19.